giacomofiu/log4j-file-and-console/README.md

 # log4j-file-and-console
-log4j configuration for logging both in console and file with one file per day
+Log4j (v.
+2.12.4) configuration for logging both in console and file with rolling configuration, one file per day with fixed size.